ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Method

 \subsection{Problem Formulation}

 Given a single third-view observation image $I_0 \in \mathbb{R}^{3 \times H \times W}$ and corresponding instruction $t$, our goal is to generate a 3D-aware robot manipulation video.
-The pipeline consists of four main components: 1) We first construct a 3D occupancy map $O\in \mathbb{R}^{h \times w \times d}$ representing scene geometry.
-This discrete volumetric representation captures the spatial distribution of objects in the manipulation environment.
-2) Using the occupancy map, we plan an initial 3D trajectory $P^3_{init} \in \mathbb{R}^{N \times 3}$ via the $A^*$ algorithm and optimize it through gradient descent to obtain the final trajectory $P^3$.
-The process generates both the object trajectory $P^3_o$ and the end-effector trajectory $P^3_g$.
-3) These 3D trajectories are projected to 2D guidance maps $G \in \mathbb{R}^{N \times 3 \times H \times W}$.
-4) The output video $V \in \mathbb{R}^{N \times 3 \times H \times W}$ is generated through our latent-editing control method.
-Different from existing trajectory-control robotic video generation methods~\cite{wang2024language, fu2025learning}, our method offers the most fine-grained control, as in Tab.~\ref{tab:control-level-comparison} and showcases in Fig.~\ref{fig:affordance-control}.
+The pipeline consists of four main components: 1) We first construct a 3D occupancy map $O\in \mathbb{R}^{h \times w \times d}$.
+This discrete volumetric representation captures the spatial distribution of objects and the scene.
+2) Upon the occupancy map, we plan an initial 3D trajectory $P^3_{init} \in \mathbb{R}^{N \times 3}$ via the $A^*$ algorithm and optimize it through gradient descent to obtain a shorter and smoother gripper trajectory $P^3_g$.
+The object trajectory $P^3_o$ is then acquired by relatively static assumptions.
+3) These 3D trajectories are projected to 2D mask maps of object and gripper $M^{obj}, M^{grip} \in \mathbb{R}^{N \times 3 \times H \times W}$ and guides the construction process of video latent $\mathcal{Z}$.
+4) The output video $V \in \mathbb{R}^{N \times 3 \times H \times W}$ is conditionally generated with video latent $\mathcal{Z}$.
+Our method offers the most fine-grained control compared to baselines, as in Tab.~\ref{tab:control-level-comparison} and showcases in Fig.~\ref{fig:affordance-control}.